DAOMON-c/3612-Assignment3-Node-API/README.md

 ## COMP 3612 (Fall 2024): Node API

 ### Overview
-This is a web application developed in NodeJS using solely the Express Module for Assignment #3 of COMP-3612: Web Developement at Mount Royal University.
+This is a web application developed in NodeJS using the Express Module for Assignment#3 of **COMP 3612:Web Developement at Mount Royal University**.
 The application serves as a comprehensive Formula 1 statistics API, providing detailed race data for the 2020 through 2023 seasons.
 Through the provided endpoints, clients can request and access information about circuits, constructors, drivers, races, and performance statistics across the seasons.
-The application provides the following API endpoints:
+The provided API endpoints are outlined below:

 |API|Description|